MicrosoftDocs/microsoft-365-docs/microsoft-365/security/autoir-dashboard-overview.md

 **Applies to**:
 - Microsoft 365

-In the Microsoft 365 security center, you can view detailed information about automated investigations.
-This includes active automated investigations and statistics.
+In the Microsoft 365 security center, you can view detailed information about automated investigations by using the Active automated investigations widget, the Automated investigations view, and other investigation reports.

-You can also download a list in .csv format by using the **Export** button. , specify the number of items to show per page, and navigate between pages.
-You also have the flexibility to filter the list based on your preferred criteria.

 >[!NOTE]
 >If your organization has implemented role-based access to manage portal access, only authorized users or user groups who have permission to view investigation data.

-## Active automated investigations widget
+## The Active automated investigations widget

 The **Active automated investigations** widget shows you at a glance the number of active investigations along with their status.
 For example, the following image indicates that one active investigation is in progress.